shivannis/xandr-docs-public/xandr-docs/invest/onboarding-your-audience-data.md

 ---
 title: Microsoft Invest - Onboarding Your Audience Data
-description: Learn the three ways to onboard your audience data in this page. ms.date: 10/28/2023
+description: In this page, learn the three ways, Client-Side Segmentation, Batch Server-Side Segmentation and Streaming Server-Side Segmentation, to onboard your audience data. ms.date: 10/28/2023
 ---